-As a speech language pathologist (and parent) I am keenly aware of how important it is to expose our children to a language-rich environment.
+Feb 5, 2022 As a speech language pathologist (and parent), I am keenly aware of the importance of exposing our children to a language-rich environment.

-When at my private practice, the majority of the children that i see have articulation disorders (difficulty producing sounds), issues with comprehension and slow reading fluency.
+In my private practice, the majority of the children that I see have articulation disorders (difficulty producing sounds), issues with comprehension, and slow reading fluency.
 This has been the primary focus of my career when working with school-aged children.

-Helping kids improve their literacy skills can be quite the challenge.
+Helping kids improve their literacy skills can be quite a challenge.
 My brother had a vast range of learning disabilities growing up, one of which was dyslexia, so I know the struggles and frustrations that go along with reading difficulties.
-Oftentimes, these issues go undiagnosed for quite a while and parents are left to wonder why homework is such a difficult time!
+Oftentimes, these issues go undiagnosed for quite a while, and parents are left to wonder why homework is such a difficult time!

-If your child is overwhelmed with 10 words, it’s ok to simplify that list down to 5 words.
-The school district, as long as there is an IEP in place, must accommodate for learning disabilities.
+If your child is overwhelmed with 10 words, it’s ok to simplify that list down to five words.
+The school district, as long as there is an IEP in place, must accommodate learning disabilities.